Deed3Labs/ProtocolSDK/README.md

 The Deed Protocol brings blockchain technology to real property transactions by tokenizing property ownership and management.
 Each property deed or title is represented as a unique non-fungible token (NFT) on the blockchain, providing decentralized, secure, and transparent records of ownership.

+Key components of the protocol include:

+DeedNFT: The core NFT representing property deeds.
+Validator: A smart contract that verifies the integrity and authenticity of deed data.
+ValidatorRegistry: A registry for managing and tracking validators responsible for validating deeds.
+FundManager: A smart contract for managaging, distributing and maintaing securtiy over transactinon funds.

 ## Key Components

 ### 1. DeedNFT